brianSalk/Daily-Problems/3_vowels/README.md

 # Explanation
 #### Part A

-For the first part, we can simply apply the **Binomial Theorem**, using consonants as failures and vowels as successes.
+For the first part, we can simply apply the **Binomial Theorem**, using the number of consonants as failures and the number of vowels as successes.
 The probability of a success (vowel) is $p=\dfrac{6}{26}$ and probability of a failure is $q=\dfrac{20}{26}$
 There are ${10 \choose 3}$ places to choose $3$ of $10$ places to put the vowels.